 Follow the link from our website to NauticEd online training website, take the "Maneuvering Under Power" course (approx. $40) and we'll reward you with a bottle of rum.

 Resealable bags, like Ziploc, can be used for everything from left-overs to passports and phones.

-Local provisioning in the BVI, we like Tico for alcohol (best prices) and Bobby's Market for the basic's, Rite Way for a little more exotic food and Ample Hamper for the Speciality foods.
+Local provisioning in the BVI, we like Tico for alcohol (best prices) and Bobby's Market for the basic's, and Rite Way for a little more selection and speciality foods.
 But for convenience and location you cannot beat Manuel Reef Market.
 It is a mid-sized store including some frozen meats (a perfect start for chartering), beer, wine, and spirits.
 Best of all, it is closer to the dock than the taxi that dropped you off in the parking lot.
 Give them a try - tell them Seabbatical sent you!

 Often guests will drop their luggage off at the boat and go for shopping and provisioning, then be back before noon for briefings.
 We ask that you let us know when you are "on island time" so we can expect you and provide a cabin for luggage.

 Alternatively, you can pre-provision your bareboat with the basics while at home via the links provided and have the order delivered right to your yacht for usually no extra fee.
 You can also re-provision while you're on your bareboat charter using a local wifi access to the above links and have it delivered to West End Sopers Hole, while you are topping up your water, fuel and ice.
 These little measures will reduce your time doing stuff you need to do, so you have more time to do the stuff you want to do...

 What if I want to go to a different place?

 Let us know where you would like to go cruising.
 One of the advantages Seabbatical Long Term Charters is time and the distances time allows you to travel and exploring places, which have no charter bases.
 Maybe we can include your dream destination in next years routing?